Senior Home Care Assessment: Understand Your Loved One’s Needs at Home

 • Is the home so cluttered you are concerned they may fall?
 Has the furniture been dusted, floors vacuumed or mopped?
 Are there dirty dishes?
 Are there safety issues due to lack of maintenance- burned out light bulbs, shaky hand railings?

-• Please rate the level of Assistance for each of the activities of daily living (ADLs) described below:
+• Please rate the level of assistance for each of the activities of daily living (ADLS) described below:

 • How well can they get around?
 If in a wheelchair, can they propel on their own?